 - 25 inches

 Then proceed to cut out the rings of Saturn.
 Trace a 4-inch diameter using a cup or a jar with a pen or a pencil.
 Then place the 3-rich diameter cup or jar onto the ring you have just traced and trace around the edge with a pen or pencil.

 Once you have the traces, cut out the sing using a knife.
 But do not let a kid do it, do it yourself for them.
 Use a teaspoon to smooth out the edges if necessary.

 Now you can go ahead and pant the sun and the planets.
 The 5-inch ball is the sun, so you need to paint it yellow.
 Then, the 1.25-inch ball is Mercury, so you should paint it orange.
-The next ball is Venus so use blue-green, then Earth so dark blue for the oceans and green for the continents.
-After Earth comes red Mars.
+The next ball is Venus, so use blue-green, then Earth, so use dark blue for the oceans and green for the continents.
+After Earth comes the red planet, Mars.
 Then Jupiter should be painted orange with white and red stripes and the Great Red Spot.
-Next, orange Saturn, and light blue Neptune.
-Finally, You should paint the dowel in black.
+Next, orange for Saturn, and light blue for Neptune.
+Finally, you should paint the dowel black.